 How to Prepare to Travel with Your Niece or Nephew

 I want to continue to inspire others to travel with kids who aren’t their own and be travel mentors, so I decided to start taking guest posts about other Niece/Nephew Projects!
 You’ll hear their stories, tips, ups and downs.
-And the first person I’m feature is a great friend of mine who I’ve traveled and worked with before, Michaela Potter.
-Over the next week you’ll be seeing Michaela and Laura’s story here on Ottsworld!
-And if it inspires you to do something similar, let me know about it – and maybe just maybe you’ll even want to write about it!
+The first person I’m featuring is a great friend of mine, Michaela Potter, who I’ve traveled and worked with before.
+Over the next week, you’ll be seeing Michaela and Laura’s story on Ottsworld!
+And if it inspires you to do something similar, let me know about it – and maybe, just maybe, you’ll even want to write about it!

 How to Prepare to Travel with Your Nieces or Nephews